Home / Cancer Care / Common things to know about radiation therapy

 For instance, if you receive radiation therapy to your head, you may lose your hair.
 You also may have an upset stomach if you receive treatments in the stomach or diarrhea if your colon is being treated.

 “Radiation therapy doesn’t cause a reaction to an area that isn’t being radiated.
-It is a very localized form of treatment,” Ly said.
+It is a very localized form of treatment,” said Dr. Lee.

 Does radiation affect your skin?

-Radiation therapy can cause a skin reaction because the radiation has to go through the skin to get to the body.
+Radiation therapy can cause a skin reaction because the radiation goes through the skin to get to the inside of the body.
 This is called radiation dermatitis.

-Radiation dermatitis can be worse if you are treating a cancer that is on the skin or right under the skin.
+Radiation dermatitis can be worse if you are treating a cancer that is on or near the skin.
 However, this can be managed with skin creams and your physician will help you manage any skin reactions throughout your treatment and recovery.

 How long does radiation therapy take?

-Each treatment is typically short.
-However, the number of doses is different in each case.
-Your radiation oncologist will prescribe a specific number of doses depending on the type and size of your cancer.
+Each daily treatment is typically short, usually about 15 minutes.
+However, the number of daily treatments is different in each case.
+Your radiation oncologist will prescribe a specific number of treatments depending on the type and size of your cancer.

-Some cells are very sensitive to radiation and die quickly so you only need a low number of doses.
+Some cells are very sensitive to radiation and die quickly so you only need a low number of treatments.
 Other cells are more resistant, requiring a higher number of treatments.

 Why do I need a tattoo?